-The LX8582A series ICs are low dropout three-terminal positive regulators with 8.5A rated output current.
-Processor applications such as the Cyrix[®] $6x86^{TM}$ & $6x86L^{TM}$, Pentium[®] Processor and Power PCTM applications requiring fast transient response are ideally suited for this product family.
-The LX8582A series products are guaranteed to have < 1.3V at 8.5A and are ideal to provide well-regulated outputs of 2.5V to 3.6V using a 5V input supply in the adjustable version, or an output of 3.3V using a 5V input supply in the fixed version.
+The LX8586/86A series ICs are low dropout three-terminal regulators with a minimum of 6A output current.
+Pentium[®] Processor, Power PC[TM], Cyrix[®] 6x86[TM] and AMD-K5[TM] applications requiring fast transient response are ideally suited for this product family.
+The LX8586A is guaranteed to have

-Current limit is trimmed above 8.6A

-to ensure adequate output current and controlled short-circuit current.
-Onchip thermal limiting provides protection against any combination of overload that would create excessive junction temperatures.
+< 1.1V at 6A and the LX8586 < 1.3V at 6A dropout voltage, making them ideal to provide well-regulated outputs of 2.5V to 3.6V using a 5V input supply.
+Fixed versions are also available and specified in the Available Options table below.
+Current limit is trimmed above 6.1A to ensure adequate output current and controlled short-circuit current.
+On-chip thermal limiting provides protection against any combination of overload that would create excessive junction temperatures.

-The LX8582A series ICs are available in both the through-hole versions of the industry standard 3-pin TO-220 and TO-247 power packages.
+The LX8586/86A series devices are available in both through-hole versions of the industry-standard, 3-pin TO-220 and TO-247 power packages.